monacoremo/logmux/README.md

 ```

 This will tail all three log files.
-New linex will be prefixed with the name
+New lines will be prefixed with the name of
-of the it came from, e.g. `first: ` for the firdt log file and `third: ` for the
+the log file it came from, e.g. `first: ` for the first log file and `third: `
-last one.
+for the last one.

-You can customize the label by providing it as a query parameter:
+You can customize the labels by providing them as a query parameter for each
+file:

 ```bash
 logmux "first.log?label=custom" second.log test/third.log

 ```

 This will prefix all lines from the first file with `custom: `.
-You'll need to quote the argument
+You'll need to
-like in this example to make sure that your shell is not going to split it.
+quote the argument like in this example to make sure that your shell is not
+going to split it.

 It's also possible to set the color of the label: